rostools/cog-flow-intro/index.md

 have arisen that impact work.
 :::

-With collaborative software development, each developer might have their own way of doing things such as branching, committing, and reviewing their own and other's work.
-However, explictly agreeing on how we do these things will ensure common workflows across developers to help along efficient collaboration.
-When a team follows the same workflows, the focus can be shifted from trying to understand *what* each other are currently working on, *how* the problem at hand is solved, and *why* this work is needed, to harnessing each other's expertise and prior experience and highting the quality of everyone's work.
+With collaborative software development, each developer might have their own way of doing things such as branching, committing, creating pull requests and issues, and reviewing.
+However, explicitly agreeing on how we do these things will ensure common workflows across developers to help along efficient collaboration.

+When a team follows the same workflows, the focus can be shifted from trying to understand *what* each other are currently working on (*how* the problem at hand is solved, and *why* this work is needed) to harnessing each other's expertise and prior experience and highting the quality of everyone's work.

 For the Seedcase project, we want to employ a branching strategy that:

 1) is simple, transparent, and beginner-friendly
 2) enables consistency across contributions through clear guidelines for branching, committing, and reviewing
 3) works well with parallel, asynchronous development
-4) supports continuous delivery, and (is that something we want further down the line, when we want to explicitly version the code?)
+4) supports continuous delivery :warning: is that something we want further down the line, when we want to explicitly version the code and/or documentation? :warning:
 5) works well for smaller teams like ours

 ## Considered Options